 Activity Pacing and Rest

-Some activities can make the patient feel more breathless, such as walking, climbing stairs, or dressing.
+Some activities, such as walking, climbing stairs, or dressing, can make the patient feel more breathless.
 Activity pacing and rest are techniques that can help the patient avoid overexertion and conserve energy.
-Activity pacing means doing activities at a slower and steadier pace, and taking breaks as needed.
+Activity pacing means doing activities at a slower and steadier pace and taking breaks as needed.
 Rest means taking time to relax and recover between activities.

 To practice activity pacing and rest, the patient can:

-• Plan and prioritize their activities for the day and choose the ones that are most important or enjoyable.
+• Plan and prioritize their activities for the day and choose the most important or enjoyable ones.

-• Break down their activities into smaller and easier steps and do them one at a time.
+• Break down their activities into smaller and easier steps and do them individually.

 • Use a walker, a wheelchair, or other assistive devices to make their activities easier and safer.